Photsathon-Karlsson/ReadListE2E/STORIES.md

 ## Add Book View
 - As an admin, I want to add a new book with title, author, and description, so that it appears in the catalog.
-- As an admin, I want to see a confirmation that the book was added successfully.

 ## My Books View
 - As a user, I want to see a list of my favorited books, so I can keep track of what I want to read.